audeering/audb/docs/overview.rst

 1. find the backends where the database is stored
 2. find the latest version of a database (optional)
 3. calculate :ref:`database dependencies <database-dependencies>`
-4. download archive files from the selected backend
+4. download (archive) files from the selected backend
-5. unpack the archive files
+5. unpack the archive files (optional)
 6. inspect and :ref:`convert <media-conversion-and-flavors>`
    the audio files (optional)
 7. store the data in a :ref:`cache <caching>` folder